Moebits/Moepictures.moe/readme.md

 # Moebooru.moe

+**Update - 3/8/2023**
+I took down the online website because I can't afford the hosting costs for the time being.
+You can still run it locally using your own database and images.

 Moebooru is an image board site for cute anime art, organized by tags.
 It is inspired from other similar image boards (danbooru, yandere, etc.)

 ![Image](https://github.com/Tenpi/Moebooru.moe/blob/main/assets/misc/readme.png?raw=true)